umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/README.md

 ---
-meta.Title: "How to install and configure your Umbraco installation" meta.Description: "Information on the requirements to setup, install & upgrade Umbraco"
+description: "Information on the requirements to setup, install & upgrade Umbraco"
 ---

 # Setup